lampysprites/shurushki/Readme.md

 ## **Scripts**

+## Bitmap Text (`Edit > Bitmap Text`)

+Draw bitmap text using a simple bmf format used in ProMotion/GrafX2/Love2D/etc. Not to be confused with Angelcode's bmfont.
+An example of such font (by me) is included.
+Unlike ttf's, these fonts never blur, support color, and are pretty trivial to edit.

 ## Export Atlas (`File > Export Atlas`)

 Combine multiple sprites to a single texture and generates .json data for the layout.
 Similar to spritesheet export, but can combine multiple sprites, and each layer and frame is treated separately.